How you can help victims of Hurricane Dorian

 “The staging area is Phillips Landscaping,” Jim Hinck said.
 “Brian Phillips is a club member and his yard is where everything is going.”
 The collected items will go onto pallets.
 They’ll be wrapped and trucked across the state to be shipped to Rotarians in the Bahamas.

-Supplies are to be delivered to the Bahamas once the storm has completely passed.
 Collected items include canned and nonperishable food, hygiene products, light clothing, sandals, diapers, tarps, nails, tools, bottled water and first-aid supplies.
-Donation can be brought to the Snooks Bayside Restaurant & Grand Tiki Bar at Royal Palm Marina or any of the following Englewood fire stations:
+Donations can be brought to the Snooks Bayside Restaurant & Grand Tiki Bar at Royal Palm Marina or any of the following Englewood fire stations:

 REGIONALLY